abacusorg/abacus-public/README.md

 ```

 Be sure to replace `perlmutter.def` with the appropriate site file!
 If one doesn't exist, you can copy and modify a site file for a similar system.

+Note that some site files have `Parallel = 1` or `Parallel = 0` to make running tests more convenient.
+But you will need to toggle this depending on whether Abacus was compiled with MPI or not.

 ## Building the Code
 To build the non-MPI version of the code, suitable for running on a single node: